Coastal Wetland Restoration

 The oceans are the world's largest carbon sink, yet their climate mitigation potential has received little attention.
-Coastal wetland protection is one component of a "blue carbon" strategy, which also includes restoration of coastal wetlands and the Coming Attractions marine permaculture and ocean farming.
+Coastal wetland protection is one component of a “blue carbon” strategy, which also includes restoration of coastal wetlands, marine permaculture, and ocean farming.

 Total Land Area

 The total global area of coastal wetlands is 7.32 million hectares, while current adoption was set to 0.